Lindeneg/funkallero/example/README.md

 3. Run a DB migration, i.e `yarn migrate` from here or `yarn cli migrate prisma` from root.

-4. Either:

-    - Generate HTTPS credentials.
+4. Optionally uncomment `https` property in main index.ts file.
+Remember to generate https credentials if so.
 See [package.json](./package.json) `setup-https` script for an example.
-    - Or simply comment out the https property in the configuration.
-Then the example will run on http.

-5. Use `yarn start` (or `yarn start prisma` from root).
+5. Run `yarn start` (or `yarn start prisma` from root).

 Optionally, open a new shell and either run `yarn studio` from here or `yarn cli studio prisma` from root, to utilize prisma studio.